Editor’s note: This post was originally published in May 2018. It has been updated with new information.

 Mandated by the Social Security Act, the Office of Inspector General (OIG) at the U.S. Department of Health & Human Services maintains a list of excluded individuals and entities (LEIE), also called a sanctions list, to prevent people who have committed healthcare-related crimes to work in federally-funded healthcare programs.

-Many employers run the OIG background check before hiring an employee or entity, and routinely afterward to ensure their employees do not get added to the list once hired.
+Many employers run the OIG background check before hiring an employee or entity.
+In addition, they may routinely conduct checks post-hire to ensure their employees are not get added to the list once hired.
 This background check is free and can be completed on the OIG website by searching the employee’s or candidate’s name.
 Search results include date of birth, address, and reason for exclusion and can be confirmed with a Social Security number (SSN).

 If an employer fails to run the OIG background check and hires someone whose name is on the sanctions list, the employer could be forced to pay civil monetary penalties.
 The employer is also potentially at risk for safety and liability issues.